jianya01/YanJ_KnowledgeUniverse/README.md

-KELUniverse is the repository that addresses the universe of global KEL definitions, associations, USE’es, black box, and white box attributes.
+KELUniverse GIT repository addresses the universe of global KEL definitions, associations, USE’es, black box, and white box attributes.

-Entity defintions and model are created and maintained by KEL Entity Masters who are in compliance with KEL Congress.
+Entity model and defintions are created and maintained by KEL Entity Masters who are in compliance with KEL Congress.

 You may reach to: